per-gron/overman/doc/suite_runner_api.md

 * `invertGrep`: If true, the criteria given to `grep` is inverted.
 * `disallowOnly`: Fail if there are tests marked as only.
 This may be useful to set on CI servers, to catch tests mistakenly checked in as only.
+* `debugPort`: Enable debugging.
+This causes Overman to run only one test (the first one) and configure the test process for debugging at the specified port.
+  This will often be used together with the `debuggerPort` option.
+* `inspectorPort`: Open a `node-inspector` server that can be used for debugging a test in a browser.
+The specified port will be used by the `node-inspector` web server.
+Requires the `debugPort` option to be set.
 * `internalErrorOutput`: When the suite runner fails with an internal error, it writes information about it to this stream.
 Defaults to stderr